mozilla/nimbus-sdk/README.md

 ## 308 Permanent Redirect

 Looking for Nimbus-SDK?
-We have moved to [application-services](https://github.com/mozilla/application-services) in order to simply our release process.
+We have moved to [application-services](https://github.com/mozilla/application-services) in order to simplify our release process.

 This repo will be archived once we are sure everyone has found Nimbus' new home.